axilmar/parserlib/README.md

 * method `id()`: returns the id of the ast node.
 * method `parse_position()`: returns the start parse position of the part of the source the ast node represents.
 * method `end_iterator()`: returns the end iterator of the part of the source the ast node represents.
+* method `begin()`: returns the start parse position of the part of the source that the ast node represents, which also can be used as a const iterator.
+* method `end()`: returns the end iterator of the part of the source the ast node represents.
 * method `source()`: returns the source portion of the input the ast node represents; it is either a string, for character-based input, or a vector, for non-character-based input.
 * method `parent()`: returns a pointer to the parent ast node.
 * method `children()`: returns a vector of children.
 * method `add_child(child, index = -1)`: adds a child at the specified index; -1 means 'last child'.
 * method `remove_child(child)`: removes a child.
 * method `remove_all_children()`: removes all children.
+* method `visit(const auto& visitor, size_t depth = 0)`: can be used to visit the AST node and its children.

 **NOTE**: *AST nodes are managed via shared pointers.*